15 Oct Protect yourself during flu season

 Along with seasonal influenza vaccination, the Oregon Health Authority recommends these steps to avoid the flu:

 Wash your hands

 Washing your hands often helps protect you from germs.
 Use soap and warm water.
 Wash for 15 to 20 seconds.
 If soap and water are not available, use an alcohol-based hand sanitizer.
 You can find these products in most supermarkets and drugstores.
 If the hand sanitizer is a gel, rub your hands until the gel is dry.
 The gel doesn’t need water to work; the alcohol kills the germs on your hands.

 Take everyday precautions

--Ask your family and friends to get a flu vaccination.
+- Ask your family, friends, and health providers to get a flu vaccination.

 - Practice good health habits.
 Get plenty of sleep and exercise, manage your stress, drink plenty of fluids, and eat healthy food.